 The newest generation of eCards allow the sender to embed sound and video, making the final product ever more compelling.
 People choose to send eCards rather than paper cards based upon practical reasons.
 The savings in time, in postage, in paper and in printing.
 It’s also seen as being more environmentally-friendly.

 If practicality was all it was about, you’d send the recipient an email.
 Or phone them.
 Or text them.
-Or post a message on their Facebook Wall.
+Or post a message on their Facebook timeline.

 Sending someone a card – a real, printed card with a personal handwritten message – shows that you care.
 That you, your company, your organization is not a faceless giant (or minnow) but a group of individuals.